image002 Centro of Oneida Page

 image004

-581 is a 1996 Orion 05.502, spotted heading south on Genesee Street on Sept.
+581 was a 1996 Orion 05.502, spotted heading south on Genesee Street on Sept.
 18, 2004.
-This bus was one of five Orion V buses purchased in 1996 and is not equipped with air conditioning.
+This bus was one of five Orion V buses purchased in 1996 and was not equipped with air conditioning.
+These buses had all been retired by 2009.

 image006